 Why monitor alarm systems at all?

 There are many reasons to have a monitored alarm system.
-To name a few; 24 hour protection whether you are home or away, reduced insurance premiums, reduces personal liability, immediate panic alarm response, crime deterrent decal and signs, reduces loss due to burglary or fire, type of alarm (fire, burglar, medical) is readily identified, but most importantly peace of mind.
+To name a few: 24 hour protection whether you are home or away, reduced insurance premiums, reduction of personal liability, immediate panic alarm response, crime deterrent decals and signs, reduction of loss due to burglary or fire, readily identifiable type of alarm (fire, burglar, medical), but most importantly peace of mind.

 Can you monitor the alarm system that I already have?

 Yes, in most cases we can.
 It depends on the brand and the make.
 We would need to test all the devices, so the best thing to do would be to contact us and we would send someone out to check your system.

 Prices vary depending on what features you would like, but our ULC listed monitoring for a basic landline starts at $17.95 a month, with no long term contract.
 Our ULC listed celluar monitoring starts at $27.95 a month, with no long term contract.

 I am a responder (on someone's call list for the monitoring station).
 What are my responsibilities?

 If the monitoring station calls to inform you that an alarm has been set off, you are responsible to direct them as to what you would like to happen.
 We encourage you to tell them to dispatch the authorities and meet them outside the premise.
 You can tell them to not dispatch police, that you will look into it yourself.
 If you do look into it yourself, check all around the perimeter of the building and look for points of entry and be extremely cautious.
 Never approach a suspect, instead call the authorities.
 Looking into it yourself can help reduce false alarms.